gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 The {{DTLS-chunk-restart}} shows how the control chunks being used for SCTP Association Restart are transported within DTLS in SCTP.

-The transport of INIT/INIT-ACK COOCKIE-ECHO/COOCKIE-ACK
-by means of DTLS chunk ensures that the peer requesting the restart has been previously validated.
+The transport of INIT, INIT-ACK COOCKIE-ECHO, COOCKIE-ACK by means of DTLS chunk ensures that the peer requesting the restart has been previously validated.